2018 NFL Mock Draft: Here's what happens if you pick guys solely by college careers

 9. San Francisco 49ers

-Josh Jackson, CB, Iowa: Jackson blew up his senior year, picking off eight passes in 2018, returning two for touchdowns.
+Josh Jackson, CB, Iowa: Jackson blew up his junior year, picking off eight passes in 2018, returning two for touchdowns.
 He had 18 passes defended in total and also forced a fumble.
 Still a little raw, however, as he began his career at WR and didn't move to defense until last year.
 He seems to be a quick study, though.

 10. Oakland Raiders